 Using Shell Size and Shape to Determine Gender

-The size differences between most male and female turtles may not be obvious until the turtles reaches sexual maturity (and the diet can also play a role in the size of a turtle).
-For male red-eared sliders, sexual maturity is about the time they reach four inches in length (and at about two to five years old).
-Females are sexually mature when they reach six to seven inches in length (which may take five to seven years).
-Females will grow larger than males in red-eared sliders and many other turtle species, but the size difference of males and females varies by species.
+The size differences between most male and female turtles may not be obvious until the turtles reach sexual maturity (and the diet can also play a role in the size of a turtle).
+For male red-eared sliders, sexual maturity is about the time they reach 4 inches in length (and at about two to five years old).
+Females are sexually mature when they reach 6 to 7 inches in length (which may take five to seven years).
+Females will grow larger than males in red-eared sliders and many other turtle species, but the size difference between males and females varies by species.
 For example, in sulcata tortoises the females can reach 100 pounds and the males can grow to 200 pounds or more.
 In sea turtles, the male and females can both grow to the same size.
-In order to reliably use shell size as a factor in determining the gender of a turtle, the turtle must have reached its adult size.
+To reliably use shell size as a factor in determining the gender of a turtle, the turtle must have reached its adult size.

 Using Claw Length to Determine Gender